 Principle 2

 The Board is committed to maintaining good communications and having a constructive dialogue with both its institutional and private shareholders.
-Whilst recognising that as a passive investment Company the information that can be discussed is often limited, the Company endeavours to maintain a dialogue and keep shareholders informed via its public announcements.
-The Board believes that it has successfully engaged with shareholders to date, keeping them abreast of the Company's strategy and progress.
+Whilst recognising that as a passive investment Company the information that can be discussed is often limited, the Company endeavours to maintain a dialogue and keep shareholders informed via its public announcements, annual report and accounts, full-year and half-year announcements, the annual general meeting and any scheduled one-to-one meetings with existing and potential institutional investors.

 The Company encourages all shareholders to attend its Annual General Meeting where they can meet and question the Directors and express ideas or concerns.
 Shareholders are welcome, by appointment, to talk with Directors, subject to commercial confidentiality and regulatory restrictions.
 In addition, shareholder communication is answered, where possible or appropriate, by Directors.
 Any communication can be sent to Daryn Robinson via the Contact section of the website.